Mosquito season: 'Ankle-biter' insects sparking complaints to LA Vector Control

 "They like to hover low around the ankles," Coburn said.
 "That's why they're called ankle biters."

-Regardless of where they bite, they still pose a serious threat of spreading West Nile Virus.
+Regardless of where they bite, they still pose a serious threat of transmitting viruses.

 The best way to battle them is to make sure there's no standing water on your property - and ensure your door and window screens have no holes because they will also strike indoors.